Audition

 Dancers must attend the age group and audition time according to their exact age on the actual day of auditions.

-All dancers must be present for, and fully participate in, the appropriate scheduled audition.
 If, however, a dancer does not attend the appropriate audition, GCB will follow this protocol:

 Age Requirement and Eligibility

 The minimum age to audition is (7) years old — on or before the MCPS kindergarten cut-off date for the current academic school year.
+(There is no upper age limit.)

 Our production is open to all members of the dance and performing arts community.
 Therefore, we welcome: